Dev Mode. Emulators used.

 Director Harris.

-They actually did the addition at Ingram high school back in 2010 timeframe.
+They actually did the addition at Ingram High School back in 2010 timeframe by Director Harris.

-Director Harris they are a well-regarded Seattle architectural firm for school design.
+They are a well regarded Seattle architectural firm for school design.

 They have done numerous high schools throughout the state of Washington.